Avri-Yom-Tov/cloudeng-strands-agent/README.md

 streamlit run prodSupportAgent.py

 How many invocations were there in the last 5 hour for Lambda production-lambda-hybrid-recording-user-sync and were there any failures

+How much does it cost to scan a file through Guard Duty, for example, a file that weighs 5 MB, and if I have a lot of files, how can I save on scanning .. is there diff in prise 5 file of 20 mb VS 1 file of 20mb ?